-Niger, an emerging democracy landlocked in the increasingly unstable Sahel region, consistently ranks at or near the bottom of the United Nations Human Development Index.
-Despite increased economic growth catalyzed by expanding extractive industries, broad-based development has been hampered by poor infrastructure, extremely low education levels and multiple concurrent natural disasters due to the country’s vulnerability to climate change.
+Niger, an emerging democracy landlocked in the increasingly unstable Sahel region.
+Itconsistently ranks at or near the bottom of the United Nations Human Development Index.
+Despite increased economic growth catalyzed by expanding extractive industries, broad-based development has been hampered by poor infrastructure, extremely low education levels, and multiple concurrent natural disasters.
 Economic progress is further challenged by the highest fertility rate in the world, which essentially doubles the population every twenty years.
-These hurdles, coupled with armed conflicts in neighboring Nigeria, Mali and Libya and the presence of armed extremists in the north, risk reversing the development gains Niger has made in the past few years.
+These hurdles, coupled with armed conflicts in neighboring Nigeria, Mali and Libya and the presence of armed extremists in the north, risk reversing the development gains the country has made in the past few years.